This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 BR

-- Battle Royale game (e.g. Fortnite, Apex Legends, CoD: Warzone)
+- Battle Royale game (examples include Fortnite, Apex Legends, and CoD: Warzone)

 -